 The event's esp_event field will be a dict of Postmark delivery, bounce, spam-complaint, open-tracking, or click data.

-If you want to receive email from Postmark through Anymail's normalized inbound handling, follow Postmark's Inbound Processing guide to configure an inbound server pointing to Anymail's inbound webhook.
+To receive email from Postmark through Anymail's normalized inbound handling, follow Postmark's guide to Configure an inbound server that posts to Anymail's inbound webhook.